1966 death of heiress’ employee under renewed scrutiny

 Bob Walker, a Marine Corps veteran, says he was there the day Duke killed 42-year-old Eduardo Tirella, driving into him twice with a 2-ton station wagon as he screamed below it.

-Peter Lance, an author and journalist whose meticulously researched book, “Homicide at Rough Point,” investigated the killing, recently interviewed Walker, who was 13 years old in 1966.
+Peter Lance, an author and journalist whose meticulously researched book, “Homicide at Rough Point,” investigated the killing and recently interviewed Walker, who was 13 years old in 1966.

 “This is one of those stories that is still talked about in Newport,” said Lance, a city native who got his first reporting job at The Newport Daily News several months after Tirella’s death.
 “I read a Facebook page for Newport residents and every three or four months someone brings this up.”